MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **emo_default_provider_selected_type** - Field that determines the type of the default meeting provider set by the user.

--**emo_default_provider_switch_type** - The type of switch done by the user between the online meeting providers in the Every Meeting Online screen.
+- **emo_default_provider_switch_type** - The type of switch done by the user between the online meeting providers in the Every Meeting Online screen.
 Helps us to understand the user’s engagement with the feature.

 - **enabled_state** - Whether your auto reply, save contacts, and block external images settings are configured correctly